Guggenheim Museum Bilbao

 La Merced Bridge

 We reach La Merced along the pontoons, under the gaze of Ceres, the first concrete building constructed in Bilbao.
 The former church of La Merced, today reconverted into the Sala Bilborock, looks onto the estuary, turning its back on the neighbourhood of San Francisco, which climbs up towards the mines with its bay windows.
+The bridge is an excellent vantage point as you can enjoy from there magnificent views over San Antón and La Ribera, the Arriaga Theatre and El Ensanche, and the Bailén skyscrapers, the first time that Bilbao tried to touch the sky.
+People still believe it is lucky to touch those grotesque animals on its lamp posts: an urban legend now carved in stone.

 San Antón Bridge

-For centuries it was the only point of union between both banks of the Ría de Bilbao.
 Converted into one of the emblems of Bilbao as part of its coat of arms, although the location of this bridge, in the coat of arms of the Villa de Bilbao, reflects the old 15th century bridge built at the foot of the tower of the church of San Antón.

 Of historical importance as it is an obligatory step for the commerce of Vizcaya with the Kingdom of Castile, after the privilege granted by Mrs. María Díaz de Haro.

 The floods caused significant damage to the old bridge and it was decided to build a new one on the other side of the church, a project commissioned to the architect Ernesto Hoffmeyer.
 Work began in 1871 and was not completed until 1877 due to the Carlist Wars.
 Both bridges coexisted from 1877 until 1882, when the old bridge was demolished.
-The current bridge was opened in 1938.

 Quoted text source and further information please visit: